A Guide to the BC Economy and Labour Market

 What's included in public administration & defence?

-Public administration and defence includes establishments that are involved in governmental activities, such as enacting and interpreting laws and regulations or administering programs based on them.
-This includes legislative activities, taxation, national defence, public order and safety, immigration services, foreign affairs and international assistance.
+Public administration & defence includes establishments that are involved in governmental activities, such as enacting and interpreting laws and regulations or administering programs based on them.
+This includes legislative activities, taxation, national defence, public order and safety, immigration services, foreign affairs, and international assistance.

-The industry does not include establishments that are owned by government but may not be engaged in governmental activities.
-For example, a crown corporation that produces electric power may be publicly owned, but it is involved in providing power to customers, so its activities would be attributed to the utilities industry rather than to public administration and defence.
+The industry does not include establishments that are owned or controlled by government but are not engaged in governmental activities.
+For example, a crown corporation that produces electric power may be publicly owned, but its activities would be attributed to the utilities industry rather than to public administration & defence.

 What's happened since 1990?